kineticadb/kinetica-api-cpp/README.md

             See below about how to configure the GPUdb CPP API CMake build to detect and use an alternate boost install.
         -   Debian based distributions install it using:
-            -   `apt install libboost-dev libbost-system-dev libboost-thread-dev`
+            -   `apt install libboost-dev libboost-regex-dev libbost-system-dev libboost-thread-dev`
 -   Build the libraries from the source archives in the thirdparty/ directory.
     -   Dependencies
         - CMake (as above)